mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

    | Ocean               | NSST       | NSST           | NSST            | NSST      | NSST      |
    +---------------------+------------+----------------+-----------------+-----------+-----------+

 Only the suites that are currently supported by the CCPP team in the DTC are listed in the table.
-These suites are regularly tested in the context of the Single-Column Model to verify that they work without error and produce realistic results; this is in addition to any testing that may occur in other dynamical cores by other groups.
+These suites were tested in the context of the Single-Column Model to verify that they work without error and produce realistic results for this release version; this is in addition to any testing that may occur in other dynamical cores by other groups.
 Currently all supported suites use the 2015 Navy Research Laboratory (NRL) `ozone <https://dtcenter.ucar.edu/GMTB/v7.0.0p/sci_doc/_g_f_s__o_z_p_h_y_s.html>`_ and `stratospheric water vapor <https://dtcenter.ucar.edu/GMTB/v7.0.0p/sci_doc/_g_f_s__h2_o_p_h_y_s.html>`_ schemes, and the `NSST <https://dtcenter.ucar.edu/GMTB/v4.0/sci_doc/GFS_NSST.html>`_ ocean scheme.

 The GFS_v16 suite is meant to emulate the physics used by `version 16 <https://www.weather.gov/media/notification/pdf2/scn21-20gfs_v16.0_aac.pdf>`_ of the GFS model.
 It includes `GFDL microphysics <https://dtcenter.ucar.edu/GMTB/v7.0.0p/sci_doc/_g_f_d_l_cloud.html>`_,